-During the year, the Fund received £28.6m in contributions and transfers in and paid out £48.5m in benefits and payments to leavers.
-This showed a net withdrawal of £19.9m from dealing with members.
-This unusual variance was mostly due to a bulk transfer value out of £18.6m for the South London Waste Partnership staff (SLWP) that transferred from the London Borough of Merton Pension Fund to the London Borough of Croydon Pension Fund.

-The fund accounted for £16.8m investment income in year.
+During the year, the Fund received £31.8m in contributions and transfers in and paid out £34.9m in benefits and payments to leavers.
+This showed a net withdrawal of £3.1m from dealing with members.
+The Fund accounted for £18.6m investment income in year.